oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-test-integration/create-test-integration.md

 * Create a scheduled integration which invokes the robot and passes input values
 * Add Scheduled parameters which capture the requested PO number
-* Add Mapper activity to call the robot
+* Add Mapper activity
+* Configure Business Identifiers
 * Activate the integration
-* Run an end-to-end test cycle
+* Run Integration to call the robot

 ### Prerequisites